chenzhuod/Pheat/README.md

   + Effector Treg (eTreg)

 ## Installation
-- System Requirements
+- System Requirements\n
-* Pheat is distributed as a Docker image and can be deployed on:
+  Pheat is distributed as a Docker image and can be deployed on:
   + Linux
   + macOS
   + Windows (via Docker Desktop)